Havret/dotnet-activemq-artemis-client/README.md

 ### Sending messages

-ActiveMQ.Net uses `IProducer` and `IAnonymousProducer` interfaces for sending messages.
+The client uses `IProducer` and `IAnonymousProducer` interfaces for sending messages.
 To to create an instance of `IProducer` you need to specify an address name and a routing type to which messages will be sent.

 ```csharp
 var producer = await connection.CreateProducerAsync("a1", AddressRoutingType.Anycast);